 The potential of the Internet of Things (IoT) is often measured by the number of devices that have been or will be connected.
-The latest predictions range from tens of billions within five years to one trillion by 2035.
-The figures are impressive, but they do not shed light on the impact those devices will have on businesses and society.
+With forecasts suggesting there will be over 75 billion IoT connected devices by 2025, the growth is impressive but does not shed light on the impact those devices will have on businesses and society.

 That is hard to define because it is a future we are still imagining.
 For example, we know infrastructure could run more efficiently than ever before; that people’s health may improve with the development of state-of-the-art medical devices, and we will be able to save lives and improve mobility when autonomous vehicles appear on our roads.
 But is it time to ask ourselves if this is a future we are prepared for?
 Are the foundations we are building it on secure?